NEWS RELEA

 If you disable your Visco Lok, and later choose to remove your TORQ Locker to go back to 3WD, you will need to buy a new or used Differential Case with a Visco Lok.
 Once removed and disabled the Visco Lok can not be reinstalled.

 If the locker does not unlock or ratchet, the pins and springs may have been installed in the reverse order - this will cause the locker to act like a spool.
+Pins go in the holes, Springs go into the slot.

-Yes you can, the Aussie Locker will not affect your trailer towing ability.
 You will find that the dramatic improvement traction will come in handy when pulling the boat up the ramp or anytime where increased traction is important.

 We do not have exclusion in our warranty covering locker use in vehicles with over sized tires.
 Generally the biggest issue with over sized tires is the diameter of the tires themselves.